iomesh/docs/docs/cluster-operations/manage-license.md

 **Prerequisites**

-- Community Edition: Apply for the new license code at [the IOMesh official website](https://www.iomesh.com/license).
+- Community Edition: Apply for the new license code at https://www.iomesh.com/license.
 - Enterprise Edition: Contact SmartX sales for the new license code.

 **Procedure**